-Mortgage renewals are the bread and butter of home ownership.
+Mortgage renewals in London, Ontario are the bread and butter of home ownership.
 Not really, but they are EXTREMELY important.
-Mortgage renewals are a great opportunity to renegotiate the terms of your current contract with the current lender without needing to reapply for financing with another lender.
+Mortgage renewals are a great opportunity to renegotiate the terms of your current contract with the current mortgage lender without needing to reapply for financing with another lender.
 Conditions may include the term length, interest rates, payment frequency, additional charges or fees, etc. To learn more about mortgage renewals in Canada, check out our Mortgage Renewals Guide.

 As your mortgage renewal date approaches, it's a great opportunity to re-evaluate your financial plan and future goals.
-And it's an excellent time to explore your options.
+And it's an excellent time to explore your mortgage renewal options.
 You don't have to stay with your existing lender.
 There is much to consider, like the time frame, plans you may have to modify or renovate your home and, of course, choosing the term and payment that best fits your budget.
 Let's look at the numbers together.

 About six months out from your mortgage renewal your current lender will send you a renewal notice.
 You could just sign the mortgage renewal and continue with their conditions, but are you getting the best rate and mortgage?
 In fact, nearly 60% of Canadian borrowers make the mistake of returning the first mortgage renewal offer they receive without shopping around for a better interest rate.
 In effect, they could be spending hundreds or thousands of dollars more per year!
 Let me do a quick review to ensure you are getting the best mortgage rate and mortgage to suit your lifestyle and budget.